HeapsIO/heaps-doc/H2D-Concepts.md

 **In-Memory Bitmap**
 >_A Bitmap (represented by hxd.Bitmap type) is a picture stored in local memory which you can modify and access its individual pixels.
-In Heaps, before being displayed, a Bitmap need to be turned into a Texture_
+In Heaps, before being displayed, a Bitmap needs to be turned into a Texture_

 &nbsp;
 &nbsp;